henrywatkins/python-euler/README.md

 #### Problem 16

 dynamic typing makes this easy, just get 2**1000 then convert to string then to individual digits and sum

+#### Problem 18

+Each of the paths through the triangle can be represented by a binary number.
+There are 2^N total paths where N is the depth of the triangle.
+AS you loop through the enumerated paths, find the binary number, then the column index for that row in the path is the sum of all the binary digits up to that row.
+Loop through all paths to find max value.

 #### Problem 20